Skip to main content

 To address these challenges, primary care healthcare professionals (HCPs) play a crucial role in preventing, identifying, and managing cardiovascular disease.
 Their objective is to alleviate the global burden of the disease by reducing hospitalizations and deaths.
 Within primary care settings, HCPs can identify cardiovascular risk factors, offer patient education and suggest lifestyle modifications, ensure early diagnosis of CVD, and promote medication adherence, hypertension management, and lipid management.
 In primary care, HCPs have the ability to create personalized treatment plans, which is particularly relevant when comorbidities are present (e.g., diabetes, depression, and COPD) and affect disease management.
 The evaluation of diagnostic tools in primary care is also vital for assessing disease severity, identifying comorbidities, and determining the effectiveness of interventions and prognostic outcomes.

-In this Collection, BMC Primary Care aims to support the United Nations' Sustainable Development Goal 3: Good Health and Well-Being and SDG10: Reducing Inequalities by collating high-quality research related to the management and prevention of CVD by healthcare professionals working in primary care, and resolving inequalities in CVD diagnosis, care, and outcomes.
+In this Collection, BMC Primary Care supports the United Nations' Sustainable Development Goal 3: Good Health and Well-Being and SDG10: Reducing Inequalities by collating high-quality research related to the management and prevention of CVD by healthcare professionals working in primary care, and resolving inequalities in CVD diagnosis, care, and outcomes.

 Image credit: IBEX.Media / Generated with AI / stock.adobe.com